 Common Ragweed, Annual Ragweed, Annual Bur-Sage

-Synonyms of Ambrosia artemisiifolia (19) (Updated on 5-2-21 from Plants of the World Online): Ambrosia artemisiifolia subsp. diversifolia Piper, Ambrosia artemisiifolia var. elatior (L.) Descourt., Ambrosia artemisiifolia f. gracilissima D.Cîrțu & M.Cîrțu, Ambrosia artemisiifolia var. jamaicensis Griseb., Ambrosia artemisiifolia var. octocornis Kuntze, Ambrosia artemisiifolia var. paniculata Blank., Ambrosia artemisiifolia var. quadricornis Kuntze, Ambrosia artemisiifolia f. villosa Fernald & Griscom, Ambrosia chilensis Hook. & Arn., Ambrosia diversifolia Rydb., Ambrosia elata Salisb., Ambrosia elatior L., Ambrosia elatior f. aurea Priszter, Ambrosia glandulosa Scheele, Ambrosia monophylla (Walter) Rydb., Ambrosia paniculata Michx., Ambrosia senegalensis DC., Ambrosia umbellata Moench, Iva monophylla Walter
+Synonyms of Ambrosia artemisiifolia (21) (Updated on 12-21-21 from Plants of the World Online): Ambrosia artemisiifolia subsp. diversifolia Piper, Ambrosia artemisiifolia var. elatior (L.) Descourt., Ambrosia artemisiifolia f. gracilissima D.Cîrțu & M.Cîrțu, Ambrosia artemisiifolia var. jamaicensis Griseb., Ambrosia artemisiifolia var. octocornis Kuntze, Ambrosia artemisiifolia var. paniculata Blank., Ambrosia artemisiifolia var. quadricornis Kuntze, Ambrosia artemisiifolia f. villosa Fernald & Griscom, Ambrosia chilensis Hook. & Arn., Ambrosia diversifolia Rydb., Ambrosia elata Salisb., Ambrosia elatior L., Ambrosia elatior var. artemisiifolia (L.) Farw., Ambrosia elatior f. aurea Priszter, Ambrosia elatior var. heterophylla Farw., Ambrosia glandulosa Scheele, Ambrosia monophylla (Walter) Rydb., Ambrosia paniculata Michx., Ambrosia senegalensis DC., Ambrosia umbellata Moench, Iva monophylla Walter

-Plants of the World Online lists 45 accepted species in the Ambrosia genus (as of 5-2-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,679 genera.
-Those numbers could change as updates are made.
+As of 12-21-21 when this page was last updated, Plants of the World Online still lists 45 accepted species in the Ambrosia genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change as updates are made on POWO.

 The distribution map above for Ambrosia artemisiifolia is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USD Plants Database for North America is similar and also includes South Dakota.